 Non-US citizens should consult with CIEE and Denise Allison, Director of International Student Services, before applying to the program.

-- Fees: Students pay Haverford tuition and room to Haverford College if they live in university residence halls and tuition, room, and partial board to Haverford College if they live in a homestay.
+- Fees: Students pay Haverford tuition to Haverford College.
 Haverford will then be responsible for submitting payments to the program.
 Students pay room and board fees directly to CIEE.

 Students take a Setswana Language and Culture Practicum course and regular university courses totaling an additional 13-15 semester hours.
 These courses can be chosen from the CIEE program electives and courses offered by the University of Botswana.
 The CIEE Study Center follows the University of Botswana’s calendar, similar to the North American calendar.
 This differs from many other Southern African universities that operate on the Southern Hemisphere academic calendar.

 Students are expected to take 15-17 credit hours per semester, usually 4-5 University classes plus the required language course.
 Students in the Arts & Sciences program take a mandatory Setswana Language and Culture Practicum course, and 4-5 other electives.